CSIS-iLab/southbound/src/content/homepage.md

         The plan hinges upon forging a “sense of economic community” and forming “a consensus for cooperation” with the 18 nations identified by Taipei as potential partners.
 Since Taiwan lacks formal diplomatic ties with the countries targeted by the NSP, Taipei must creatively foster bilateral collaboration.
 To this end, the Tsai administration has rallied local governments and civil society organizations to collaborate with the central government’s implementation efforts.

-        The NSP consists of the following four dimensions.
+        The NSP consists of four pillars, five flagship projects, and three innovative fields.
   four_pillars:
     index: 3
     component: one-column